dboyliao/blendy/README.md

-# Blendy Tools: Make blender handy again!
+# Blendy: tools making blender handy again!

 This python module is **not** a standard addon for Blender.

-However, this module is designed for programmers do some simple stuff using python with ease in `blender`, such as setting up the keyframes for animation quickly or basic context management.
+However, this module is designed for programmers to do some simple stuff using python with ease in `blender`, such as setting up the keyframes for animation quickly or basic context management.

 ## Basic Usage